flutter/news_toolkit/README.md

 - Configure the prod_emails and tst_emails in the codemagic.yaml file located in your repository.
 - Set up the [GPLAY_KEY](https://docs.codemagic.io/knowledge-base/google-services-authentication/) in Codemagic.
 - Encrypt the GPLAY_KEY in Codemagic .
-- Set-up the [GoogleApiService account connection](https://docs.codemagic.io/knowledge-base/google-services-authentication/) in Codemagic.
+- Set-up the [GoogleApiService account connection](https://docs.codemagic.io/knowledge-base/google-services-authentication/) in Codemagic

 ### Google Cloud API Deployments: